hkirsman/html-warrior/README.markdown

 Smartysh
 ==============

 Smartysh generates HTML from Smarty templates.
 It does so without loosing the indent in the final output.
-Smarty includes helper tools like PSD overlay, temple listing and edit links right in the browser ( in the site your're working with )
+Smarty includes helper tools like PSD overlay, template listing and edit links right in the browser ( in the site your're working with )

 ## Intro